hartmaj2/cs-tabor-is/denik.md

 - [ ] Add ParticipantMealOrders to database
   - [ ] Add DbSet and apply migration
   - [ ] Add method to place order to my api
+  - [ ] Add https requests to - add order, see all orders of participant, see all orders of meal, see all orders
+  - [ ] Maybe create OrderDto
 - [ ] Genralize
   - [ ] Allergen loading